lacikovaM/one-word/README.md

 - "In creative industries things that are not normal can be viewed as thinking out of the box and those ideas are often praised."
 - "i just want to be normal" - i just want to be like everybody else - but if everyone was normal and everyone would be the same - with no quietness in the world how would that look - VERY BORING AND MONOTONE - AND PREDICTABLE so predictable - normal things are predictable not normal things are not."

+#
+*(first draft)*
+# **Normal**

+Every time I hear the word *normal* (in any form)  I cringe.
+It's such a vague term.
+From person to person, *normal* could mean entirely different things.

+Firstly this word is so overused by people who try to reprove others.
+The phrase *“ Behave normally”* to be exact.
+In my case, it is **normally** when, One: I am very expressive - I am too excited, I am too angry - I am overreacting or Two I don't express an emotion that is expected of me in a particular situation.
+In this case means a set of rules that are expected out of an individual in society, that are the norm.

+What can be out of the norm? usually behaviour or someone else's health - in cases of physical health  “That is not normal to have a temperature that high.
+You are sick and need a  proper treatment.
+But it can be an issue when speaking in terms of mental health, cause in some communities some stuff might be frowned upon and treated as a sickness but in fact, it might be not (ex. homosociality).

+This also comes to an interesting viewpoint: people are afraid of things that are out of the norm, it is unpredictable and people are scared of unknown things.

+On the other hand, things that are not normal can *also* be praised  It masks itself as originality and creativity.
+It's something new and steps out of the norm.

+That causes a question: How a world that is normal would look?
+Very boring and monotone!
+Same kind of trees and the same kind of environment.
+Same everything.
+People would like identical copies of one another behaving in the same way as if they were robots destined to go in one and only path.